jebrooks/tasmota-diy/relay-with-motion-sensor.md

 This custom device Behaves just like a normal Sonoff R2 Basic on Tasmota, but with added benefit that if it's off, it will turn on when motion is detected and then turn off 10 seconds later.
 It will not turn off it was originally on.

-The motion sensor middle pin goes to high when motion is detected, and then back to low a couple seconds later.

 ## Stuff Needed
 1. Sonoff Basic R2
 2. HiLetgo AM312 Motion Sensor